 - Observer/explainer (HU student): Demonstrate the application to the participant; help guide them (e.g. prompt them to speak aloud as they work, if that is part of your test design).edu

-- Observer/note-taker (HU student): Observe interactions and take notes.
+- Observer/note-taker (HU and/or CS student): Observe interactions and take notes.

 - Tech support (CS 4760 student or other designated techie): Sometimes the application does not work properly, so you will need a student to troubleshoot and repair the application, clear the cache and reset the “visited links,” etc.

 When tests are conducted in the HU usability lab, extra group members can watch via video feed in the adjacent room.
-We’ll make sure the lab is scheduled on Tuesdays and Thursdays from 2-5 (at least) during Week 13.
-Other times can be arranged.
+The lab is scheduled on Tuesdays and Thursdays from 1-5 (at least) during Week 13.
+Other times can be arranged through Dr. Kitalong.

 Schedule and Participant Registration Process

 The process for scheduling your usability test sessions and for participants to register for usability test sessions is:

 - Team determines session times and testing locations.